VE7LTX/Python-Dev-Template/PYTHON_README.md

 # Python-Dev-Template

-# Python Libraries for Project Template
+# Python Libraries for A Common Master Project Templates

 This is a master list of Python libraries commonly used in various types of projects.
 It serves as a reference guide for developers looking to include specific functionalities in their projects.
 Each library includes a brief description, common use cases, and the category it belongs to.